nykajak/Mania/README.md

 Because you'd have to be mad to build something this niche.

+## About

-## Idea and motivation
+### Idea and motivation

 I had a bunch of Youtube playlists grouped by language or genre, that I wanted to be able to manipulate freely.
-Easy detection and removal of duplicates, generation of new playlists that are an intersection of two playlists and possibly a self made music player.
+Easy detection of newly added and removed videos, generation of new playlists that are an intersection of two playlists and possibly a self made music player.

 Two out of three goals is not so bad.
 I never did make that music player.

-## Dependencies and working
+### Dependencies and working

 I have elected to use Python and the Youtube Data API v3 for retreival of information.
 Scripts were considered but were tedious to write and had to be copied to files.
 I am happy with the